 K5ND/R Operations

-I’ve been doing some rover operations.
-It began by activating a few nearby grids and vacation grids for satellite operations.
-Those can happen any time of the year and the satellite community is always delighted to pick up a new grid.
+My K5ND VHF Rover operations began by activating a few nearby grids and vacation grids for satellite operations.
+These can happen at any time of the year, and the satellite community is always delighted to receive a new grid.

-Then I started to do some VHF contests and some rare grid FFMA rover operations.
-Here’s what I’ve done so far.
+Then, I moved on to some VHF contests and some rare grid FFMA rover operations.

 Satellite Grids

 I activated a few grids on satellites, all on FO-29 and SO-50.
 I used an IC-910H with a MacBook Air laptop and MacDoppler.
-I record audio on the laptop using the NoteBook app.
+I recorded audio on the laptop using the NoteBook app.
 I activated EN62 and EN63 on vacation in Michigan and EM23, EM22, EM11, EM03, and EM02 near my home base of EM12.
-And activated the EM74 and EM84 gridline in eastern New Mexico along with EM28 and EN00.
+I also activated the EM74 and EM84 gridline in eastern New Mexico along with EM28 and EN00.

 All that, coupled with an article on my eastern New Mexico grid activation published in the AMSAT Journal, earned the AMSAT Rover Award.
 You can learn more about the award at AMSAT Rover Award.

 When I roved in Kansas (EM28) and Nebraska (EN00), my grandkids Bennett and Avery got on the air.
-See my blog post for a wonderful video my XYL, Karen, made of Avery’s excitement when KB6LTY came back to her CQ on CAS-4B.
+Here’s a wonderful video my XYL, Karen, made of Avery’s excitement when KB6LTY came back to her CQ on CAS-4B.

 VHF-UHF Contests